This post may contain affiliate links. Please see our privacy and disclosure policy for more details

 Start By Making A List of Your Needs

-Before you go looking for that perfect planner, take some time to decide what all you want out of your organizational device.
+Before you go looking for that perfect homeschool life planner, take some time to decide what all you want out of your organizational device.
 Ask yourself these questions?

 - What hats are you wearing?